 The Kittlitz’s Murrelet is a mysterious bird of Beringia.
-In North America, it nests only in Alaska, particularly in glaciated areas from Glacier Bay to the Alaska Peninsula.
-Small populations also breed in western Alaska and the Russian Far East.
+In North America, it is known to breed almost entirely within Alaska, particularly in glaciated areas from Glacier Bay to the Alaska Peninsula.
+Smaller populations also breed in the Aleutian Islands, western Alaska, and the Russian Far East.
 A few nest in the nearby Yukon Territory and probably in northwestern British Columbia, although the latter has not been confirmed.
-This is the only alcid that nests on the ground at or near the tops of mountains, particularly near glaciers and in previously glaciated areas, where its cryptic plumage helps it avoid detection.
+This is the only alcid that nests primarily on the ground at or near the tops of mountains, particularly near glaciers and in previously glaciated areas, where its cryptic plumage helps it avoid detection.
 In areas that are glaciated, it forages near tidewater glaciers and outflows of glacial streams.

-Kittlitz’s Murrelets nest primarily in unvegetated scree fields and occasionally in cliff faces or on open tundra with mosses, lichens, and/or short grasses.
+Kittlitz’s Murrelet nests primarily in unvegetated scree fields and in cliff faces or on open tundra with mosses, lichens, and/or short grasses.
 They lay a single egg in a small scrape, usually on the downhill side of a large rock.
-After an incubation period of unknown length, the egg hatches into a small, downy young that is colored much the same as the surrounding rocky hillside.
-The fledging period has been measured for only one bird, at 24 d.
-After fledging, the young birds remain near shore and learn to feed on their own.
-After breeding, most Kittlitz’s Murrelets leave the mostly protected waters where they are found during summer and probably winter primarily over the open ocean; the main wintering grounds, and essentially all aspects of winter ecology, are unknown, however.
-In fact, most aspects of the biology of this species remain unknown or are poorly known at best.
+After an incubation period of about 30 days, the egg hatches into a small, downy young that is colored much the same as the surrounding rocky hillside.
+The fledging period is about 26 d on average.
+After fledging into the ocean, the young birds presumably are abandoned by their parents and learn to feed on their own.
+After breeding, most Kittlitz’s Murrelets leave the mostly protected waters where they are found during the summer months to winter everywhere from protected bays to the open ocean and leads within pack ice; however, essentially all aspects of wintering ecology are unknown.
+In fact, many aspects of the biology of this species remain unknown or are poorly known at best.

 This account follows the biogeographic regions for Alaska outlined in Kessel and Gibson 1978: Southeastern Alaska, Southcoastal Alaska, Southwestern Alaska, Western Alaska (sometimes split here between the southeastern Bering Sea and the more northerly Seward Peninsula–Chukchi Sea), and Northern Alaska.
 For description of these regions see Kessel and Gibson 1978.